- 1 What is WAV?

 Don’t worry, all seats are removable to accommodate a wheelchair with the person still on it.
 There’s also ample space for both the wheelchair user and other passengers.

-When considering Multi-Purpose Vehicles for wheelchair users, the Berlingo is one that is often regarded as a benchmark.
+When considering Multi-Purpose Vehicles for wheelchair users, the Berlingo is often regarded as a benchmark.
 It’s got all the spaces you’ll find on a van and maintains enough functionality to compete with top SUVs.

 Being an MPV with WAV support, it’s built to accommodate all practical eventualities, giving it the ability to transport as many persons and things as possible — just like your regular van.